Muscle mass measurements are a useful tool to evaluate the use of limbs.

 - ultrasound, computed tomography (CT)

 - and dual-energy x-ray absorptiometry (DEXA)

-Clearly, measuring leg circumference is the option that is easily available and affordable.
+Measuring leg circumference is an option that is readily available and affordable.

 Further information: Assessing and Measuring Rehabilitation Outcomes

 Jasmine’s vet always said that up to 25% of the favoring of a leg is invisible to a human eye—you will not notice it.
 In other words, your dog might not be using their legs equally without you having a clue.

 It is one of the objective measures to assess how the legs are truly used.
 Substantial muscle loss on one side can be readily apparent, but smaller differences aren’t something one can see.

 At the last evaluation, we were thrilled to learn that both Cookie’s knees felt stable and that there was no swelling and no thickening.